MateoBodon/fjs-dealias-portfolio/README.md

   ```

 - **Per-window diagnostics.** `detection_summary.csv` now records `skip_reason`, `isolated_spikes`, `gate_discarded_count`, a JSON payload of discarded detections, and the alignment statistics `angle_min_deg` / `energy_mu` (principal angle and quadratic form against Σ̂).
+- **Observed coverage (Oct 2025 calibration).** With the defaults below, the smoke slice substitutes 3/4 windows (one skip tagged `no_isolated_spike`, median alignment ≈17°) and the 2020 crisis slice substitutes all 6 windows (median alignment ≈31°).
+No detections were clipped by the top‑K gate, so `gate_discarded` stayed empty.

 - **Summary telemetry.** `summary.json` includes a `gating` section with substitution counts and skip reasons, plus `nested_skip_details` (years kept, common ISO weeks, replicates, exit reason) whenever nested prep fails to assemble a valid balanced block.